Refik Resmja: Style of play

 In his career, Resmja was distinguished for his strong physique, and agility which made him a target for the defenders.
 A predominantly a left footed player, Resmja is known to have scored most of his goals with it, some of them from outside the penalty area.
 His short and athletic stature made Resmja a great dribbler which allowed him to get past most of the challenges he got in the field.
 Resmja had also been noted for his stamina, work rate and accurate passing.
 The most well-known ability of Resmja was his scoring instinct, attacking movement and positioning inside the penalty area.
 Resmja was also a fair play player, receiving not a single red card during his 16-year career.

 Legacy

-A street in Shishtufinë, Tiranë is named in his honour.
+A street in Shishtufinë in Tirana County is named in his honour.
 In 2016, he was decorated with the Honor of Nation Order by president Bujar Nishani for his contributions to Albanian football.
 He also hold numerous awards and accolades, such as Naim Frashëri Gold Medal, Naim Frashëri Order, Ylli i Kuq Order (sq.) and Medalje e Punës (Medal of Work) etc.